 Courses and Current Research Areas

-I teach UIC courses in American, Atlantic, and British History, as well as in Debate.
-I have also supervised and examined a number of Senior Theses at UIC, as well as MA theses in the Departments of History and English Language and Literature.
+I teach UIC courses in American, Atlantic, and British history, as well as Debate.
+I have also supervised and examined a number of senior theses at UIC, as well as MA theses in the departments of History and English Language and Literature.
 I have offered regularly a Freshman Seminar in Financial History open to non-UIC students through University College.

-My current research continues my longstanding interest in Scottish historical thought, especially in relation to Britain&rsquos Atlantic and Global Empire in the early modern period.
-Future work aims to build on several projects that I began during my Visiting Research Fellowships at the University of Edinburgh and King&rsquos College London.
-It seeks to evaluate Scottish historical understandings of East Asian politics, economics, religion, society, and culture, with a special focus on Korea, from the 17th through the 20th Centuries.
+My current research continues my longstanding interest in Scottish historical thought, especially in relation to Britain's Atlantic and Global Empire in the early modern period.
+Future work aims to build on several projects that I began during my Visiting Research Fellowships at the University of Edinburgh and King's College London.
+It seeks to evaluate Scottish historical understandings of East Asian politics, economics, religion, society, and culture, with a special focus on Korea, from the 17th through the 20th centuries.

-'Leviathan&rsquos Defenders: Scottish Historical Discourse and the Political Economy of Progress', in Daniel Carey & Christopher J. Finlay, eds, The Empire of Credit: The Financial Revolution in the British Atlantic World, 1688-1815 (Irish Academic Press: Dublin & Portland, OR, 2011)
+"Leviathan's Defenders: Scottish Historical Discourse and the Political Economy of Progress," in Daniel Carey & Christopher J. Finlay, eds, The Empire of Credit: The Financial Revolution in the British Atlantic World, 1688-1815 (Irish Academic Press: Dublin & Portland, OR, 2011)

 "Empire and Authority in Colonial New York: The Political Thought of Archibald Kennedy and Cadwallader Colden," New York History (February 2010), 91/1, pp. 25-44